intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

       --archives environment.tar.gz#environment \
       script.py
   ```
-  Note: For `yarn-cluster`, the Spark driver is running in a yarn container as well and thus both the driver and executors will use the Python interpreter in `environment.tar.gz`.
+  Note: For `yarn-cluster`, the Spark driver is running in a YARN container as well and thus both the driver and executors will use the Python interpreter in `environment.tar.gz`.